kmichnicki/cellular_automaton_decoder/README.md

 5. The stored information of the quantum memory is checked for errors by hypothetically decoding using the Bravyi-Haah decoder.

-The cellular automaton is iterated over time until failure occurs.
+The cellular automaton is iterated over time until failure occurs, i.e. the decoded state is not what it was orignally.